dbcollection/dbcollection/README.md

 [![PyPI version](https://badge.fury.io/py/dbcollection.svg)](https://badge.fury.io/py/dbcollection)

 dbcollection is a python module for loading/managing datasets with a very simple set of commands with cross-platform and cross-language support in mind and it is distributed under a MIT license.
+With this package, you'll have access (in a quick and simple way) to a collection of a variety of datasets for tasks such as object classification, detection, human pose estimation or NPL.

 ## Package installation

 ### From PyPi

 Installing `dbcollection` using pip is simple.
 For that purpose, simply do the following command:

 ```
 pip install dbcollection